mhebrard/mhebrard.github.io/tutorials/setup.md

 * Click `Add key`

 ## END
 You are all set.
-Next, you can learn how to [clone a repo](tutorual/git.md)
+Next, you can learn how to use Git in the [next tutorial](tutorials/git.md)